 Acquiring a patent is a little like playing a board game.
 If you are the applicant, you must move the invention through the U.S. Patent & Trademark Office (USPTO) examination process, avoiding certain obstacles, such as technical errors or delays, while preserving the strongest possible claims for patent protection.

 Patent prosecution usually proceeds through the following steps:

-If you filed through a paper application is file and a return postcard is enclosed with the application, the USPTO will stamp and return this and it becomes the first correspondence from the USPTO.
+If you filed through a paper application and enclosed a return postcard with the application, the USPTO will stamp and return this and it becomes the first correspondence from the USPTO.
 The postcard usually arrives within two to four weeks of filing.
-It is stamped with a date and an eight-digit number, for example, “U.S. Patent & TM Office, 22 August 2011; 09/801,666.”
+It is stamped with a date and an eight-digit number, for example, “U.S. Patent & TM Office, 22 August 2018; 09/801,666.”
 The date is the “deposit” date, or date of receipt, and the number is the serial number (sometimes called “application number”) of the inventor’s application.
 The serial number and filing date should be maintained in confidence.

 If an administrative error was made in the application, such as failing to sign a form or pay the fee, the USPTO’s Application Branch will send a deficiency notice explaining what’s required and sometimes also requiring a penalty fee.
 Once the applicant complies, the USPTO will mail the filing receipt.

 Remember, you will need all of this information each time you correspond with the USPTO regarding the status of your application.

 For more on the patent application process, see Nolo's Patents for Beginners by David Pressman and Richard Stim.